Nabeel20/Badr/docs/Core.md

 - `width`, `height`; container's dimensions.
 - `minWidth`, `minHeight`; container's minimum dimensions.
 - `drawSelf`; drawing function that can be used to override default 'rectangle' drawing method (e.g `text` component uses `printf()`)
-- `data`; a table you can pass any 'custom' data for your needs.
+- You can pass as a key-value in function argument or using dot operation (e.g, container.Value = 20)

 This function makes a new 'container' that can manage its 'children'. <br>
 The container is based on a LÖVE `rectangle`.
 Space is distributed equally between children if props was not configured.